evdubs/zacks-estimates-financial-statements/README.md

 $ racket earnings-calendar-transform-load.rkt
 ```

-You will need to provide a password for many of the above programs.
+You will need to provide a database password for many of the above programs.
 The available parameters are:

 ```bash
 $ racket estimate-extract.rkt -h